DeWarexd/DeWare-save.dat-Grabber/README.md

 ## ⚠️ Note

-its a very old project so if it doesnt work idk wh
+its a very old project so if it doesnt work idk why